Olliebaba/pascal-triangle/README.md

 # pascal-triangle
-An example of dynamically creating (js) a Pascal Triangle into HTML.
+An example of a dynamically generated Pascal's Triangle into using Javascript, HTML5 and SCSS.
 [Example Here](http://nemoburian.com/pascal-triangle/)